Japan's security fears grow as neighbours build up arms

 "These are very dangerous measures that could lead to the unilateral change of the status quo in the East China Sea, escalation of the situation, and some unexpected development," the ministry said.
 "We are deeply concerned."

-China's defence budget soared fourfold over the past decade to 808 billion yuan ($131 billion)(77.65 billion pounds), while Japan's defence spending dipped by 1.9 percent over the same period to 4.78 trillion yen ($47 billion), the ministry said.
+China's defence budget soared fourfold over the past decade to 808 billion yuan (£77.5 billion), while Japan's defence spending dipped by 1.9 percent over the same period to 4.78 trillion yen (£27.6 billion), the ministry said.

-China's Defence Ministry said Japan was exaggerating the threat posed by its military spending to justify its own build-up, adding it was assessing the white paper.

-"Japan ignores the facts, makes unreasonable criticism of China's military development ... and deliberately embellishes the China threat as an excuse to adjust its military and security policies and expand arms manufacturing," the ministry said in a statement on its website.

 Japan and the United States are set to revise cooperation guidelines by the end of the year to reflect the changing security environment and better respond to threats in such areas as space and cyber space.